fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_2.md

 grab a bunch of packages before taking a trip so that I can code on the plane.

-The Python Packaging Authority documentation^1 is a great resource for more information on pip.
+The Python Packaging Authority documentation is a great resource for more information on pip.

 1. https://pip.pypa.io